v7labs/darwin-py/README.md

 client.create_dataset(name="This Is My New Dataset")
 ```

-Whereas dataset removal is handled directly by the dataset themselves:
+Whereas dataset removal is handled directly by the dataset itself:

 ```python
 from darwin.client import Client